bbc/childrens-games-starter-pack/docs/gmi.md

 A boolean that indicates whether or not the mute button should be displayed.

-Note: Hardcoded to false for the mobile app and true to web platform.
+Note: Hardcoded to true for both the mobile app the web platform.

 #### gmi.shouldLongPressForSettings